geoserver/geoserver/doc/en/user/source/data/sqlserver.rst

    * - ``port``
      - The port on which the SQL server instance is accepting connections.
 See the :ref:`note <port_notes>` below.
    * - ``database``
      - The name of the database to connect to.
+Might be left blank if the user connecting to SQL Server has a "default database" set in the user configuration
    * - ``schema``
      - The database schema to access tables from (optional).
    * - ``user``